sixeyed/docker-kube-workshop/part-2.md

 ./scripts/02-ship.sh
 ```

-Now the images are successfully pushed to DTRL:
+Now the images are successfully pushed to DTR:

 ![](./img/part-2/pwd-push-to-dtr.jpg)